Cruising to Taiwan: A Family-Friendly Guide

 This port suits cruises that want to showcase central Taiwan rather than the north or south.

-Port type: Often a tender port for cruise ships
+Port type: Hualien Port is often a tender port for cruise ships

 Serves: Hualien and Taiwan’s east coast